-f.
-Services to assist an individual to achieve self-employment or ownership of a micro-enterprise.
+2. Assisting an individual to develop and operate a micro-enterprise.
 This assistance consists of:

-1. Aiding the individual to identify potential business opportunities;
+a.
+Aiding the individual to identify potential business opportunities;

-2. Assistance in the development of a business plan, including potential sources of business financing and other assistance;
+b.
+Assistance in the development of a business plan, including potential sources of business financing and other assistance; and c.
+Identification of the supports that are necessary in order for the individual to operate the business.